adeiarias/AS_PROYECTO/README.md

 These files are prepared to be executed in Google Kubernetes Engine.
 If you want to use Minikube to execute them, change both type and port in django/service.yml to NodePort and a number between 30000-32768.

 Besides all these files, another file called volume.yml is also provided.
-If you are using GKE (Google Kubernetes Engine or Minukube), it's not necessary to apply this file.
+If you are using GKE (Google Kubernetes Engine) or Minukube, it's not necessary to apply this file.
 ### Deply the app
 * Deploy the app
   ```sh